-Responses to Comments on Exposure Draft
+Responses to Comments on 1988 Exposure Draft

-The Casualty Committee is grateful to the respondents who submitted comments on the Exposure Draft.
+The Casualty Committee is grateful to the respondents who submitted comments in 1988 on the exposure draft.
 A total of nine individuals responded, and additional comments were made at a special session on this topic at the November CAS meeting.
-All comments have been carefully considered by the Casualty Committee, and a number of changes have been made to the Exposure Draft as a result.
+All comments were carefully considered by the Casualty Committee, and a number of changes were made to the exposure draft as a result.

-Four respondents commented on the fact that this standard limits its application to ratemaking and loss reserving, rather than to all facets of actuarial work.
-The committee agrees in principle that disclosure and documentation are equally appropriate for other work products.
-However, the Standard is in support of established Statements of Principles in ratemaking and loss reserving, and is therefore appropriate as written.
-To the extent that other Statements of Principles are adopted, this Standard may need to be revised.
-One respondent commented that the loss reserving Principles do not specifically refer to documentation and disclosure.
-The committee believes that this Standard of Practice is equally applicable to those Principles and that the Principles need not be revised.
-Also, the last sentence of the first paragraph under Section 3 (Background and Historical Issues) has been revised to make clear that this Standard, not the Statements of Principles, states the criteria for documentation and disclosure.
+Four respondents commented on the fact that this standard limited its application to ratemaking and loss reserving, rather than to all facets of actuarial work.
+The committee agreed in principle that disclosure and documentation are equally appropriate for other work products.
+However, the standard was designed to be in support of established statements of principles of the CAS.
+At the time of its original drafting, two such statements had been promulgated, in ratemaking and in loss reserving.
+The standard was, therefore, appropriate as written.
+In 1989, the CAS promulgated a Statement of Principles Regarding Property and Casualty Valuations, and the standard was subsequently amended to be in support of that statement as well.

+One respondent to the exposure draft commented that the loss reserving principles do not specifically refer to documentation and disclosure.
+The committee believed that this standard of practice is equally applicable to those principles and that the principles need not be revised.
+Also, the last sentence of the first paragraph under section 3 (Background and Historical Issues) was revised to make clear that this standard, not the statements of principles, states the criteria for documentation and disclosure.

-Several other respondents raised a question as to whether this Standard requires actuaries to take positive action if they believe their work is being relied upon inappropriately.
-This question was raised in response to Appendix 1 in the Exposure Draft containing "Casualty Committee Comments," which specifically stated that this responsibility exists.
-The Standard requires that actuaries take reasonable steps to ensure that actuarial work products are presented fairly in order to minimize the risk of misquotation, misinterpretation, or other misuse of the product's actuarial aspects.
-The Standard does not in and of tself require positive action on the actuary's part if he/she is aware of any such misuse.
-Such an intent is beyond the purpose of this Standard.
-Rather, it is more an issue related to the Guides to Professional Conduct, or normal work ethics.
-However, it is not the intent of Casualty Committee that a "comments" section be included with the final Standard of Practice.
-The committee has also added wording at the end of section 5.3 (Prevention of Misuse) to clarify what is intended by the phrase, "presented fairly."
+Several other respondents raised a question as to whether this standard requires actuaries to take positive action if they believe their work is being relied upon inappropriately.
+This question was raised in response to appendix 1 in the exposure draft containing "Casualty Committee Comments," which specifically stated that this responsibility exists.
+The standard requires that actuaries take reasonable steps to ensure that actuarial work products are presented fairly in order to minimize the risk of misquotation, misinterpretation, or other misuse of the product's actuarial aspects.
+The standard does not in and of itself require positive action on the actuary's part if the actuary is aware of any such misuse.
+Such an intent is beyond the purpose of this standard.
+Rather, it is more an issue related to the guides to professional conduct, or normal work ethics.
+The appendix containing the comments was not included with the final standard of practice.
+The committee also added wording at the end of section 5.3 (Prevention of Misuse) to clarify what was intended by the phrase, presented fairly.

-In Section 4 (Current Practices and Alternatives), last sentence, the clause, "as there have been no formal Standards of Practice," was deleted, since it would be inappropriate to imply causality in this statement.
+In section 4 (Current Practices and Alternatives), last sentence, the clause, "as there have been no formal standards of practice," was deleted, since it would be inappropriate to imply causality in this statement.

-In Section 5.2 (Extent of Documentation), the Standard has been revised to incorporate a "minimal" criterion.
-This was done by moving the word "appropriate" to modify records, worksheets, and other documentation, and by specifying that documentation should be sufficient for another actuary practicing in the same field to evaluate the work.
-Documentation is required-whether or not there is a legal or regulatory requirement for documentation and the Standard defines what that documentation should entail.
+In section 5.2 (Extent of Documentation), the standard was revised to incorporate a "minimal" criterion.
+This was done by moving the word appropriate to modify records, worksheets, and other documentation, and by specifying that documentation should be sufficient for another actuary practicing in the same field to evaluate the work.
+Documentation is required-whether or not there is a legal or regulatory requirement for documentation-and the standard defines what that documentation should entail.

-One respondent questioned whether the word "must" should have been used instead of "should" in several instances.
-The committee has not made this change because it believes that the word "should" expresses obligation and propriety, but also allows for deviation, in some cases.
-(See Section 5.9.)
+One respondent questioned whether the word must should have been used instead of should in several instances.
+The committee did not make this change because it believed that the word should expresses obligation and propriety, but also allows for deviation, in some cases.
+(See section 6.)